Kent County Government - Water and Wastewater Services

 [Q], Why am I charged for water and/or sewer if I have no buildings and are not using either service?

 If you are paying a "VACANT LOT CHARGE", this means your property has the availability to connect to the water and/or sewer line(s) in your area without having to pay an allocation fee.

 [Q], How do I know if a property is serviced by water and/or sewer?

-The best thing to do is call the office at (410) 778-3287.
-Have the 911 number, if there is a house on the property, the tax map and parcel number available when you call.
+The best thing to do is to complete an Allocation Inquiry form and email it to firstname.lastname@example.org.
+If no email is available to you, you may call the office at 410-778-3287.
+You will need the 911 number, if there is a house on the property, the state Tax ID number, or the tax map and parcel number.

 [Q], I can't afford to pay my whole bill.
 Can I pay installments?